coatyio/coaty-js/docs/man/developer-guide.md

 const myCustomCtrl = container.registerController(
     "MyCustomController",
     MyCustomController,
-    {
-        "MyCustomController": { <controller configuration options> }
+    { <controller configuration options> });
-    });
 ```

 If your custom controller needs to access functionality of other controllers, two
 different design patterns can be used:

-1. Inheritance: Extend your controller class from a base controller class.
+1. Inheritance: Extend your controller class from another controller class.
 2. Delegation: provide instance member(s) that refer to the dependent controller(s).

 By using the delegation pattern, your custom controller instance should set up
-the references to dependent controllers in the `onContainerResolved` lifecycle
+the references to dependent controllers in the `onInit` lifecycle method as
-method as explained in the previous section.
-In this method, you can also
+explained in the previous section.
+Here, you can also dynamically create and
-dynamically create and register a dependent controller that has not been
+register a dependent controller that has not been configured in the container
-configured in the container configuration by using `container.registerController`.
+configuration by using `Container.registerController`.

-> Note that the delegation design pattern supports exchanging communication events
+> Note that the delegation design pattern supports exchanging communication
-> between your custom controller and its dependent controllers.
+> events between your custom controller and its dependent controllers.
+This is
+> not possible with the inheritance pattern.

 #### Controllerless Coaty containers

 Although not recommended, you can run a Coaty container without any controllers.
 This is useful if your application is designed in such a way that communication
-functionality must be directly embedded into the business logic.
+functionality must be directly embedded into your existing business logic.

 In this case, access the container's communication manager directly to publish
 and observe communication events.
 A minimal Coaty container without controllers